Jiibben/github_app/README.md

 - create repository and initialize them with one command
 - init and push local project to github
-- it's a time saver
+- it's a time saver b

+- you need to add your github api token in order to use it